Search this site

 Brindavan helped me into the room and made me lie down on the couch.
-Everyone said the train journey and summer heat had made me giddy.
-But I know for certain it wasn't giddiness; I had jumped on purpose.
-However, try as hard as I could, the recollection of that instant when I jumped eluded me.
+Everyone said the train journey and the summer heat had made me giddy.
+But I know for sure it wasn't giddiness; I had jumped on purpose.
+However, all memories of the instant when I jumped eluded me.

 Some useful links for

 - Indian Institute of Technology Madras - www.iitm.ac.in

 - Indian Institute of Management, Ahmedabad - www.iimahd.ernet.in

 - Indian Institute of Mass Commission - www.iimc.nic.in

 - Indian School of Mines, Dhanbad - www.ismdhanbad.ac.in